container-garden tips, with bob hyland

 USUALLY ON MEMORIAL DAY or thereabouts, I teach a series of container-garden workshops in my garden with my longtime friend Bob Hyland, a garden designer and former public-garden administrator and nursery owner who always dubbed our duet “Contained Exuberance.”
 Want to take your pot designs up a notch this year, without getting overwhelmed?
 Read (and listen) on:

 Bob was VP of Horticulture at Brooklyn Botanic Garden before opening Loomis Creek Nursery a few minutes’ drive from me about 10 years ago.
-He has since relocated to Portland, Oregon, and is about to debut Potted on June 6 in South Portland.
+He has since relocated to Portland, Oregon, and debuted a new container-garden business in 2013 in South Portland.
 It’s a 4,500-square-foot indoor-outdoor pop-up shop specializing in great containers, ready-to-go pot designs, and plants for containers, too, in collaboration with the until-now-wholesale-only growers at Xera Plants.
 (Bob still designs gardens, too–in a pot or not!)

 prefer the podcast?

-CONTAINER GARDENING was the topic of the latest edition of my weekly public-radio program with guest Bob Hyland.
+CONTAINER GARDENING was the topic of the April 29, 2013 edition of my weekly public-radio program with guest Bob Hyland.
 Listen anywhere, anytime: Locally, in my Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) region, “A Way to Garden” airs on Robin Hood Radio’s three stations on Monday at 8:30 AM Eastern, with a rerun at 8:30 Saturdays.
 It is available free on iTunes, the Stitcher app, or streaming from RobinHoodRadio.com or via its RSS feed.
 The April 29, 2013 show can be streamed here now.
-Robin Hood is the smallest NPR station in the nation; our garden show marks the start of its fourth year this month, and is syndicated via PRX.
+Robin Hood is the smallest NPR station in the nation; our garden show marked the start of its sixth year in March 2015.

 ‘keep it simple’ doesn’t mean boring